Rev Dr Israel Oluwole Olofinjana

 tayo Arikawe

-Rev Tayo Arikawe is the Founding Director of London Bible Academy and also an itinerant trainer who likes to equip God’s people with God’s word for cross-cultural mission.
+Rev Dr Tayo Arikawe is the Founding Director of London Bible Academy and also an itinerant trainer who likes to equip God’s people with God’s word for cross-cultural mission.
 He was the former International Director of Langham Partnership.
 He was also previously the Director of Ministries at London City Mission (LCM).
 He is an

 ordained minister, a missionary and Bible teacher.
 One of his interests is reverse/inverse mission, with a view to building multicultural churches that will reach out to the lost in the continent of Europe.
 He is the International Director of Grace Evangelistic Ministries Europe (GEM), a non-denominational Bible teaching missionary organisation whose first priority is to take the gospel of grace to a lost and dying world.
 The ministry operates in over sixty countries of the world.
 Tayo completed an MTh from the University of Chester via Wales Evangelical School of Theology.
 He also holds BSc in Geology and Mineral Science from the University of Ilorin, Nigeria.
 On a good day, he is at the gym doing bodily exercise.
 He is married to Calista and they are blessed with one son Mekus.
 Tayo is currently working on a PhD in Biblical Studies at University of Gloucestershire